-Mr. Livingston organization, and of the California Radio System, with headquarters at KEHE, Los Angeles.
+STON, formerly west coast manager of Free & Peters Inc., San Francisco, h a s be en appointed Pacific Coast representative of Hearst Radio Inc., national sales Mr. Livingston organization, and of the California Radio System, with headquarters at KEHE, Los Angeles.
 Livingston was Chicago sales promotion manager of Free & Peters Inc. before going to the West Coast.
 Prior to that he was in the New York office of the organization, then known as Free & Sleininger.

-Pryor Spanks Radio

-In a discussion of local department store advertising, during which a principal speaker was Marvin Oreck, head of Oreck's Inc., Duluth department store, Lew Avery, WGR, advised that the National Retail Dry Goods Association has a quantity of research data on department store radio advertising, including department stores that are buyers of time.
+Pryor Spanks Radio (Continued from page 11) pressed a wish that a committee of station people might meet with agency representatives to determine which features require clarification.
+One suggestion, advanced from the floor, was that all rates be printed in exact dollars and cents, and never in terms of discounts.
+In a discussion of local department store advertising, d u r in g which a principal speaker was Marvin Oreck, head of Oreck's Inc., Duluth department store, Lew Avery, WGR, advised that the National Retail Dry Goods Association has a quantity of research data on department store radio advertising, including department stores that are buyers of time.
 He said this information is available to broadcasters, together with a book of radio advertising compiled by that group.
 It was suggested that the National Retail Dry Goods Association, at its next convention to be held in New York, be urged to include a panel discussion of radio on its program.

-Mr. Carpenter commented on the success of the Sales Managers' Division of the Commercial Section, and expressed a hope that a Program Directors Division might be formed to exchange program ideas that might assist especially in local sale of time.
+Mr. Carpenter commented on the success of the Sales Managers' Division of the Commercial Section, and expressed a hone that a Prooram Directors Division might be formed to exchange program ideas that might assist especially in local sale of time.
 SPONSORED by the Mercantile National Bank of Dallas.
 Chauncey Parsons has begun a series of broadcasts on WFAA, that city, titled Your Singing Neighbor.